learn-co-curriculum/react-hooks-props-basics-lab/README.md

 - You may find that subtracting 0.1 from your opacity prop is leading to some strange precision errors (try logging the opacity prop with each render).
 This is due to limitations with JavaScript float (number) types.
-- in order to render based on a conditional, you can write JavaScript logic directly in the `render()` block.
-In the example below the `render()` method is returning the evaluation of a ternary operator.
+- In order to render based on a conditional, you can write JavaScript logic directly in the `render()` block.
+In the example below, the `render()` method is returning the evaluation of a ternary operator.
 If the expression `this.props.value > 100` evaluates to be true, the entire ternary expression (and thus, the return value of `render()`) evaluates to be null, otherwise, `render()` will return some JSX.

 ```js